cristiancv/cristiancv/README.md

 - 👋 Hi, I’m Henry Cristian Cuesta Vega
-- 👀 I’m interested in Security Information and Networks
+- 👀 I’m interested in Security Information and Network Security
-- 🌱 I’m currently learning Javascript basics, I have knowledgment a little bit how to set up debian or centos servers as: samba, mailserver, webmail, (postfix with dovecot), actually testing this setups in Debian buster and Ubuntu Desktop.
+- 🌱 I’m currently learning Javascript basics,CSS3 and HTML 5.
+I have knowledgment a little bit how to set up debian or centos servers as: samba, mailserver, webmail, (postfix with dovecot), actually testing this setups in Debian buster and Ubuntu Desktop.
 - 💞️ I’m looking to collaborate on Javascript code, or Java code
 - 📫 How to reach me ...